Welcome to the Indiana Trail 100

 These are the men's and women's jackets for next year's Indiana Trail 100.
 Please note that the poppy color jacket is the predominant jacket color that Salomon is providing.
 You will not be given a color choice when you register.
 The fairest way to do this for the women will be first come first serve as you sign up.
 The men's jacket will be black.

-2) 2015 Race Registration – Registration for the 2015 Indiana Trail 100 is now available.
+2) 2015 Race Registration – Registration for the 2015 Indiana Trail 100 is in progress.
 Please enter online through the Indiana Trail 100 website, under Entry/Registration (see attached link).

-Please note that you can view the entry list at any time by going to the Indiana Trail 100 website, clicking Entry/Registration/microscopes for the 100 mile and 50 mile races, respectively.
+Please note that you can view the entry list at any time by going to the Indiana Trail 100 website, clicking Entry/Registration/magnifying glass icons for the 100 mile and 50 mile races, respectively.

-4) Waiting List – As soon as the 2015 Indiana Trail 100 reaches its limit of 360 runners, we will implement a waiting list.
+4) Waiting List – When the 2015 Indiana Trail 100 reaches its combined limit of 360 runners we will implement a waiting list.
 The runners will be placed on the waiting list in the order they sign up; the first on the waiting list will be the first to take the place of someone that drops out.
 Due to the implementation of the waiting list there will be no refunds and no transfers.

-5) Western States/Ultra-Trail Du Mont-Blanc – Please note that the Indiana Trail 100 is a Western States and Ultra-Trail Du Mont-Blanc qualifying race.
+5) Western States/Ultra-Trail Du Mont-Blanc Qualifying Races – Please note that the Indiana Trail 100 is a Western States and Ultra-Trail Du Mont-Blanc qualifying race.

 6) Midwest Super Slam – Please note that the 2015 Indiana Trail 100 is part of the 2015 Midwest Super Slam.

-9) Indiana Trail 100 Interviews – We have begun interviews of some of our 50 and 100 mile runners for next year’s Indiana Trail 100 and have many currently in the pipeline.
-Please advise if you know of someone running in our race that would make an interesting interview to share with our audience.
+8) Indiana Trail 100 Interviews – We continue to provide interviews of some of our 50 and 100 mile runners for next year’s Indiana Trail 100.

 The purpose for these interviews is twofold:

-a) To help bring awareness of many of the runners participating, so you have sense of whom you’re sharing the trail experience with.
+a.
+To help bring awareness of many of the runners participating, so you have a sense of whom you’re sharing the trail experience with.
 The more you’re aware of the participants around you, the more likely you’ll strike up a conversation with them and hopefully assist each other.

-b) Additionally, many of these interviewees have years of trail running and/or ultra running experience.
+b.
+Additionally, many of these interviewees have years of trail running and/or ultra running experience.
 These interviews serve as an opportunity to learn tips from veterans that you might find helpful.
-No matter how good of a runner you are, there’s always an opportunity to improve.
+No matter how good of a runner you are, there’s always an opportunity to learn and improve.

 Here is some background and information on the artist: